kudulab/docker-golang-dojo/README.md

 * [Dojo inner working directory](https://github.com/kudulab/dojo#inner-working-directory)
 * [Dojo outer working directory](https://github.com/kudulab/dojo#outer-working-directory)

 ## Contributing
 Instructions how to update this project.

-1. Create a new feature branch from the main branch: `master`
+1. Create a new feature branch from the main branch
-2. Work on your changes in that feature branch.
-If you want, describe you changes in CHANGELOG.md
+1. Work on your changes in that feature branch.
+If you want, describe you changes in [CHANGELOG.md](CHANGELOG.md)
-3. Build your image locally to check that it succeeds: `./tasks build_local`
+1. Build your image locally to check that it succeeds: `./tasks build`
-4. Test your image: `./tasks itest`
+1. Test your image locally: `./tasks itest`.
+You may need to install the test framework - you can do it following [these instructions](https://github.com/kudulab/docker-terraform-dojo/blob/master/tasks#L66)
 5. You may want to play with the Docker container:
 ```
 ./tasks example